Euphorbia clandestina Jacq.

-This species is native to South Africa (from Swellendam in the west to Uniondale in the east), where it is usually found growing on rocky hills among low shrubs.
+This species is native to South Africa (from Swellendam in the west to Uniondale in the east).
+It usually occurs on rocky hills among low shrubs.

 Euphorbia clandestina is a succulent plant with erect green stems with stout conical tubercles arranged in spiraling rows and an apical tuft of linear leaves.
 It is usually a single-stemmed plant but can grow multi-stemmed over time.
 The stems are up to 32 inches (80 cm) tall and 2 inches (5 cm) in diameter.
-Winter can turn an attractive reddish to purple hue to the stems.
+In winter, the stems can take on an attractive reddish to purple hue.
 Leaves are up to 2.4 inches (6 cm) long and about 0.15 inches (0.4 cm) wide.
 They are green to turquoise-colored, strongly keeled, and minutely hairy.
 The solitary cyathia are pale yellow and closely surrounded by several bracts.

-The specific epithet "clandestina (klan-des-TY-nuh)" is the feminine form of the Latin adjective "clandestinus," meaning "clandestine, secret, concealed," and refers to the sessile cyathia that are hidden by the leaves.
+The specific epithet "clandestina (klan-des-TY-nuh)" is the feminine form of the Latin adjective "clandestinus," meaning "clandestine, secret, concealed," and refers to the sessile cyathia hidden by the leaves.

 How to Grow and Care for Euphorbia clandestina

 Light: This succulent is a sun lover.
 Place your indoor E. clandestina in a sunny window.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.